-This is the third article in the series ‘Tips from a Flight Attendant’ featuring tips for preventing travel sickness.
+This is the third article in the series ‘Tips from a Flight Attendant’ featuring tips for preventing travel sickness when flying.
 I was keen to read Sarah’s tips particularly those which avoid the need to use motion sickness medication as my eldest son Charlie suffers from travel sickness.

 Sarah has assisted many passengers combat travel sickness during her five years working as a flight attendant and she kindly shares her experience with us in this article.
 Over to you Sarah….

 Preventing travel sickness when flying

 Dealing with travel sickness – This is a tricky subject.
 Travel sickness is a brains jump to conclusion reaction.
 On a bumpy flight your body tells your brain that it is moving however, if you are sat away from a window staring at the back of the seat in front your eyes are telling your brain that you are sat still.
 Your brains way of dealing with the mixed signals is to expel the contents of your stomach!

 Concentrate on a moving focus point – My first tip for avoiding your child getting travel sickness is to simply ask them to look out of the window or if sat in the aisle ask them to focus at the top of people’s heads (which will move around from the ‘stationary’ seats with every bump).

 Alternatively, hang something up on the seat in front that will move and sway, giving your child a visual aid for their brain to see movement.
 If this does not work, ask your child to close their eyes.
 Another good tip is to ask your child (or do it for them) to press a finger to the pulse point on their wrist, not too hard but just enough to need to concentrate on it.